songbinliu/updatePod/scheduler.md

 * 5. create a Pod with a non-exist schedulerName;
 * 6. create a Pod with a non-exist schedulerName, and the Pod has a nodeSelector which cannot be matched in the cluster;

-Note1: "default-scheduler" is Kubernetes' default scheduler name;
-Note2: the "xyzscheduler" is built from k8s.io/Kubernetes/plugin/cmd/kube-scheduler/;
-Note3: we will check the procedure of the pod creatation by "kubectl get events"

 ## Results ##
 | index | description | result|